The Bankrate promise

 To successfully use a credit card like a debit card, you should only use your card for planned purchases and in conjunction with a monthly budget or spending plan.
 Most credit card issuers also make it easy to pay your balance off several times per month through your online account management page, which can help you keep your balance in check over time.

-3. Carry a balance during your card’s intro period only
+3. Only carry a balance during your card’s intro APR period

 4. Keep your credit utilization below 30 percent